agsprojects/redirtest/README.md

-# redirect
+# redirect framework v1.2
-Redirections for the tugh Client
+Redirection Framework for websites including the official Redirection framework for The Tugh and The Tugh Client (For PCs)